Updated: 12/09/2018 | December 9th, 2018

-Today, professional photographer Laurence Norah of Finding the Universe, continues his five part series on taking better travel photos.
-Photographs are an important part of the travel experience and with so many of you being budding photographers, Laurence’s series is here to help you improve your photography skills.
-We’ve gone a lot of the basics in this series so, in part four, Laurence is taking it up a notch to give some advanced photography techniques such as long exposure shots, HDR, star shooting, and more!
+Today, professional photographer Laurence Norah of Finding the Universe, continues his five-part series on taking better travel photos.
+In this post, Laurence is taking it up a notch to give some advanced travel photography techniques such as long exposure shots, HDR, star shooting, and more!

-I’m going to cover four topics today that will open up new creative possibilities for when you’re out and about.
+I’m going to cover four topics in this post on advanced travel photography techniques that will open up new creative possibilities for when you’re out and about:

 Have you ever seen a photo of a waterfall where the water looks white and fluffy?
 Or a shot of a street at night where the cars have been replaced by streaks of light?
 Here’s an example of a waterfall to give you an idea of what I’m talking about:

 This was shot in Glencoe, a stunning part of the Scottish highlands.
 As you can see, the water’s surface has a silky, flat look, and the waterfall itself looks more like cotton than water.
 Additionally, the clouds in the sky have a sense of motion.